Signed in as:

 What's the difference between photo transfer is decoupage?

-The images (text and photographs) in my work are applied using a technique called photo transfer.
-Once I source the content for a piece I reverse the image (critical if there is text), apply a gel medium to the image and board and press down to smooth out the image making sure there's good adhesion while removing excess gel.
-Once it has dried, I wet and remove the paper backing to reveal the image.
+The images in my work are applied using a technique called photo transfer.
+Once I source the content for a piece I reverse the image and use a gel medium to transfer the ink to the board.
 Decoupage uses cut out images, typicallly paper or fabric that are glued and often varnished.
-The photo transfer process leaves a more smooth surface on the board and allows for transparent layering, which is what gives my work so much depth, whereas decoupage is more opaque and leaves a more textured surface.
+Photo transfer allows for transparent layering, which gives depth to the work.

 How long does it take to make a piece?